Ehtisham-gillani/Kotlin-Notepad/README.md

 # **Kotlin Notepad App 📝**
-A simple Notepad app built with Kotlin, showcasing the use of Navigation Component, MVVM architecture, and Hilt dependency injection.
+A simple Notepad app built with Kotlin, showcasing the use of Navigation Component, MVVM architecture, and Koin dependency injection.
 This app allows users to perform CRUD (Create, Read, Update, Delete) operations on notepads.

 Features